12V

 import urequests

-voltage_pin = machine.ADC(0) # Voltage sensing pin
+import utimevoltage_pin = machine.ADC(0) # Voltage sensing pinwhile True:

 voltage_reading = voltage_pin.read_uv() / 1000

-battery_level = (voltage_reading - 2.5) / 1.5 100 # Calculate battery level (adjust to your needs)
+battery_level = (voltage_reading - 2.5) / 1.5 100 # Calculate battery level (adjust to your needs)if battery_level < 20: # Critical battery level (adjust to your needs)

 print("Battery critically low!
 Sending update...")